Last-Minute Deals, Last-Minute Checklist for Christmas/Holiday/New Year’s

-If plan to fly in the next couple of days or weeks but don't have a ticket yet, we can help, but before you pack, take a look at our the last-minute checklist for Christmas, holiday, New Year's travel.
-You might be able to save save money, maybe even some time and trouble.
+If you plan to fly in the next couple of days or weeks but don’t have a ticket yet, we can help.
+Take a look at our the last-minute checklist for Christmas, Holiday, New Year’s travel.
+You might be able to save some money, maybe even some time and trouble.

 Finding Last-Minute Deals

-- Always compare fares: If you go to a single airline's site to book tickets, you may pay too much, maybe even way too much.
+- Always compare fares: If you go to a single airline site to book tickets, you could pay too much, maybe even way too much.
 No single airline site always has the cheapest fares.
 The solution: Shop an airfare comparison site.

 - Look for unpopular flight times and travel days: Depending on the route and when you buy, you can save by trying one of these strategies:

 - Compare fares for connecting flights with non-stops; non-stops are more convenient but you often pay more for this convenience.

-- Use miles/points: If you can use some of your points on tickets (or wheedle some from family or friends) this can reduce overall costs.
+- Use miles/points: If you can use some of your points to pay for your tickets (or use some from generous family members), this can reduce overall costs.

 Last-Minute Travel Checklist

 1. Print boarding passes at home.

-- Tip: Don't have a printer?
-Get a friend to do it.
+- Tip: Don’t have a printer?
+Ask a friend that has one.

 2. Leave for the airport extra early.

 When we say early, we mean double the usual.
 Maybe you fly all the time and know exactly when you can depart for the airport, but holidays mean airports will be crowded with lots of people who don’t fly much and their unfamiliarity with parking, bag restrictions and security regulations can slow everyone down.
 Besides, all it takes is one traffic accident on the way to the airport to screw up the best-laid plans.

 3. Weigh bags after you pack.

 Most airlines allow up to 50 lbs. per checked-bag.
 Carry-ons are sometimes limited to 25 lbs.
-Go over the limit, and – surprise! – another fee and some overweight bag fees run as high as $200.
+Go over the limit and, surprise!
+You'll pay another fee and overweight bag fees can run as high as $200.